collapsed-stacks/startups/questions/5685/buying-a-database.md

 - posted by: [Luke Gedeon](https://stackexchange.com/users/1119600/luke-gedeon) on 2015-12-07
 - score: 1

-<p>I hate to see a question sitting this long without an answer.
-So here goes:</p>
+I hate to see a question sitting this long without an answer.
+So here goes:

-<p>There are markets for databases, but depending on the information you are looking for you may have to explore independent sources.
+There are markets for databases, but depending on the information you are looking for you may have to explore independent sources.
 Brad Rhoads was completely correct.
-You can probably find what you are looking for with a search engine, if it exists.</p>
+You can probably find what you are looking for with a search engine, if it exists.

-<p>As for database format... it could be just about anything.</p>
+As for database format... it could be just about anything.

-<p>If you need more details, feel free to ask.</p>
+If you need more details, feel free to ask.